 Église des Saintes-Maries-de-la-Mer: Another French Connection

 The fortified church in Saintes-Maries-de-la-Mer houses relics attributed to the other Marys, who are venerated as important figures in the region's Christian heritage.
-While not directly claiming to be the site of Mary Magdalene's tomb, Saintes-Maries-de-la-Mer contributes to the overall narrative of her evangelization efforts in southern France.
+But while not directly claiming to be the site of Mary Magdalene's tomb, Saintes-Maries-de-la-Mer contributes to the overall narrative of her evangelization efforts in southern France.
 The annual pilgrimage to this town attracts thousands of visitors, celebrating the arrival of these early Christian figures and their impact on the region.

 Jerusalem: A Possible Alternative